telerik/fiddler-everywhere-docs/modify-and-filter-traffic/mocking-traffic-with-rules.md

 Once the mock rules are created through the above methods, you can add modifications (within the newly created rules) and then use them with live traffic.

-1. (Optional) Made some modifications in the newly generated rules (for example, to test modified requests and response data).
+1. (Optional) Modify the newly generated rules (for example, you can change the request/response headers and bodies).

 1. Switch the Fiddler's tabs from the saved session snapshot to the **Live Traffic** tab.